 In an often time-consuming multi-parametric prostate MRI read, for instance, mint Lesion can automatically import clinical context information into a dedicated and customizable reading profile for the particular job-to-be-done.
 The clinical data includes PSA values from laboratory reports.
 These are automatically combined with the volumes of the prostate obtained from the MRI to determine the PSA density.
 Furthermore, with mint Lesion 3.5, measurements of a lesion can be copied to other image series, as the DWI or DCE MRI data. mint Lesion also assists in classifying the PI-RADS score of the lesion, and it automatically derives the overall score and index lesion.
 The resulting report comes in a structured form and includes visualizations and diagrams for reproducibility by referrals.
 The results can be forwarded as DICOM objects to the urologist and be used as basis for a more precise biopsy.
 Researchers may correlate the MRI-based results with biopsy information and data from pathological reports by means of mint Analytics.
 It allows to visually explore interdisciplinary, structured data to achieve advances in the value of image-based diagnostics.

-Overall, mint Lesion 3.5 involves AI over the various work steps of the radiological read: Beginning with a head-start in understanding the clinical context of the particular patient case to the automatic generation of structured, reproducible reports.
-Hence, with the help of AI, tommorrow’s radiologists will make decisions having their patients, diseases, as well as report and data recipients precisely focused.
-Decide now to learn more about mint Lesion 3.5 already today!
+Overall, mint Lesion 3.5 involves AI over the various steps of the radiological read: Beginning with an understanding of the clinical context of the particular patient case to the automatic generation of structured, reproducible reports.
+Hence, with the help of AI, tomorrow’s radiologists will make decisions having their patient’s disease data and reports precise and focused.
+Learn more about mint Lesion 3.5, contact us.